-Spring Framework is one of the most popular Java EE framework.
-This article is designed for java developers who want to learn Spring framework architecture, it’s core components and various projects that comes under spring framework umbrella.
+Spring Framework is one of the most popular Java EE frameworks.
+This article is designed for Java developers who want to learn Spring framework architecture, it’s core components and various projects that come under spring framework umbrella.

 Table of Contents

 Spring is one of the most popular frameworks for Java enterprise edition.
 Developers all over the world use Spring for developing reliable and high-quality applications.
 Spring framework was designed by Rod Johnson.
-Since then Spring has became alternative technology in java world for EJB model.
-You can create any application by using spring framework.
+Since then Spring has become an alternative technology in java world for EJB model.
+You can create different kinds of applications using spring framework.